New York City WILD!

 PLEASE NOTE: Participants cover their own public transportation costs (NYC Metrocard and PATH train fares) as well as lunch/dinner and beverages—either a bring-your-own-picnic or conviviality at a local eatery depending on the individual walk itinerary.

 WHAT IS THE NEW YORK CITY WILD!
-BAD WEATHER POLICY?
+BAD WEATHER AND REFUND POLICY?

-Trips will only be cancelled under extreme weather conditions.
-New York City summer weather is fickle!
+BAD WEATHER: Trips will only be cancelled under extreme weather conditions.
+New York City weather is fickle!
 Rarely does the same kind of weather last all day, and the weather forecast for Central Park may be vastly different than what actually occurs on a far outer-borough beach.
 Most walks will go on rain or shine under the optimism that an inclement forecast will change.
-However:
+However, primarily beach walks WILL BE CANCELLED or rerouted if there is any threat of thunderstorms.

 WHAT ABOUT MEET-UP LOCATIONS AND NYC PUBLIC TRANSPORATION?